Fat Transfer to the Face

 So I think this is really growing procedure.
 And I just think it’s something that a lot of people just think about.
 If you have any questions, you can email them to the website.
 I’ll try to do my best to give you the answer, give you the best answer I possibly can and we’re going to try to do more videos and you take care.
 Bye.

 During your consultation about this and other facial rejuvenation procedures you might be qualified for, Dr. Perry will outline the procedure and help you determine whether fat grafting is right for you and your personal expectations.
 But generally, appropriate candidates for a fat transfer include:

 - Individuals in general good health

 - Those who are allergic to synthetic facial fillers

-- Patients who have realistic expectations and cosmetic goals
+- Patients who have realistic expectations about their cosmetic goals

-If you’re ready for long-lasting facial rejuvenation with natural results, contact Dr. Perry today.
+If you’re ready for long-lasting facial rejuvenation from hollow areas or deep folds with natural results, contact Dr. Perry about our fat transfer procedure today.